marckiarck/marckiarck/README.md

 After that I studied **Game Programming Master's Degree** at U-Tad, Madrid.
 In that master I learned the basics of how to make video games as well as the necessary knowledge to create your own game engine.
 Also I worked with **Unreal Engine** and **Unity** game engines.

-For my master tesis I made a third person action-adventure game with othe 15 students named **Howl Of Iron**.
+For my master tesis I made a third person action-adventure game named **Howl Of Iron** with other 15 students.
 Its was nice opportunity to work with a large team. together we bring out the best in ourselves to the point that we managed to win the award for **best game design** at the pstalents awards.
 </br></br>
 You can find it here:</br>
 <a href="https://store.steampowered.com/app/2235790/Howl_of_Iron">